cedadev/cloudhands-ops/cloudhands/ops/doc/ops-services.rst

 ::::::::::::::::

 All services should run as the `jasminportal` user.
-They should be started sequentially (all of them access the database on startup and locking may prevent correct initialisation).
+They should be started sequentially (they write to the database on startup) to ensure correct initialisation.

 First start the indexer::